 A splash of color and a logo are often enough to give your forms a bit of personality.
 If you’re embedding your forms into your organization’s website, however, you may want to more closely align them with the styling of the rest of your site.

-If you’re a front end developer, you can use the Custom CSS styling options in the Theme editor to adjust the styling of your forms as much or as little as you need by linking to an external stylesheet or manually adding CSS code.
+If you’re a front end developer, you can use the Advanced styling options in the Theme editor to adjust the styling of your forms as much or as little as you need by linking to an external stylesheet or manually adding CSS code.

 Use these fields to adjust any aspect of your forms’ appearance.
 Common changes include: